UA-Libraries-Research-Data-Services/retrosynthesis/README.md

 Fall 2024

 > [!NOTE]
-> If you find these materials useful for teaching or research, please let me know by either opening an issue or sending me a note: vfscalfani@ua.edu.
+> If you find these materials useful, please let me know by either opening an issue or sending me a note: vfscalfani@ua.edu.
 This helps prioritize my efforts.
 Contributions and bug reports are appreciated.

 ## How to Run the Notebooks